 If you recognise any of the above cocaine abuse symptoms and believe that someone you care about is struggling with addiction, then it’s important that you act.
 Be sure to approach the situation in a calm and understanding way and make it known that you want to help.
 Don’t judge them or criticise their behaviour.
 Instead, highlight that you are worried for them and their wellbeing.
 Open communication and trust are key here and can be the difference between them seeking professional help and not.

 Cocaine abuse is very challenging but there are cocaine treatment such as ours and support services out there to help individuals get back on the right track.
 This includes counselling and support groups in the community to residential rehab programmes that are tailored to individual needs.
-By outlining the different treatment options available to your loved one, and explaining what life could look like without cocaine abuse, you are more likely to be encouraging them to make a change for the better.
+By outlining the different treatment options available to your loved one, and explaining what life could look like without cocaine abuse, you are more likely to be encouraging them to detox from cocaine and make a change for the better.

 What’s more, there are plenty of resources online and via local community groups that can help you initiate these often difficult conversations and provide friends and family members with the support they need when helping someone going through addiction.